 Dividend income from financial assets at fair value through profit or loss is recognized in the consolidated statement of income as dividend income when the company's right to receive payment is established.
 Interest on debt securities at fair value through profit or loss is recognized in the consolidated statement of income in interest income based on the contractual rate on an accrual basis.
-Dividend expense from equities sold short is recognized in the consolidated statement of income as dividend short is recognized in the consolidated statement of income as dividend short is recognized in the consolidated statement of income as dividend short.
+Dividend expense from equities sold short is recognized in the consolidated statement of income as dividend short is recognized in the consolidated statement of income as dividend expense on equities sold short.